The Final Ivy & Bean Book Is Coming Out Soon

-If you're unfamiliar with Ivy & Bean, then here's the lowdown — from the moment that Bean mets Ivy, they knew that they wouldn't be friends; they were pretty much the exact opposite of each other.
+If you're unfamiliar with Ivy & Bean, here's the lowdown: From the moment Bean met Ivy, they knew that they wouldn't be friends; they were pretty much the exact opposite of each other.
 But when the girls need each other's help, they unexpectedly become besties.
 Over the course of the series, the two girls go on new adventures and continue to strengthen their friendship.
-It's the perfect book series for readers ages six through nine, according to Amazon.
+It's the perfect book series for readers ages 6 through 9, according to Amazon.

 "With a 1-hour run-time, the Ivy & Bean film series will still very much be movies the whole family can enjoy," Naketha Mattocks, Director of Family Features at Netflix tells Romper in a statement.
 "Safe, fun, and elevated comedy-adventures, they also have the wonderful benefit of giving the youngest members of the family an opportunity to see themselves as the star of their own story."

 The film series is still currently casting, so it’s unclear when the first Ivy & Bean movie will make its big Netflix debut.
 Netflix subscribers should be on the lookout in the future for any updates about the film.
 In the meantime, parents and fans of Barrows' work can stream The Guersney Literary & Potato Peel Pie Society — an adaptation of Barrows' 2009 novel for adults — on Netflix right now.